-Tuxtla Gutiérrez, capital of the State, has Zoque gastronomic influence, the food of this area is based mainly on corn, such as tortillas, tascalate, tamales, among other dishes.
+Tuxtla Gutiérrez, the capital of the State, has a Zoque gastronomic influence, the food of this area is based mainly on corn, such as tortillas, tascalate, and tamales, among other dishes.

-Another natural gastronomic event of great importance during the months of June and July when the rains begin is the arrival of the nucú also known with the following names depending on the region: tzitzim, quiss, and chicatana.
-It is customary to eat them dry, toasted and bathed with lemon and a touch of salt.
+Another natural gastronomic event of great importance during June and July when the rains begin is the arrival of the nucú also known by the following names depending on the region: tzitzim, quiss, and chicatana.
+It is customary to eat them dry, toasted, and bathed with lemon and a touch of salt.

 Typical dishes of Tuxtla Gutiérrez

 Starters: Chipilín soup with balls, party soup, street toast, chirmol con huevo bocido, molotitos de plátano.

 Tamales: Tamales de chipilín, tamales with milpa leaf, tamal jacuané, tamal de toro pinto, tamale de cambray, Picte de elote.